Realism Research Philosophy

 Feature Realism Positivism Interpretivism

-View of reality Reality exists independently, but may be interpreted imperfectly Objective and measurable reality Reality is socially constructed
+View of reality Reality exists independently, but understanding may be imperfect Objective reality exists and can be measured Reality is socially constructed

-Research focus Underlying structures and mechanisms Observable facts and measurement Meanings and experiences
+Main focus Underlying structures and causal mechanisms Observable facts and measurement Meanings and experiences

 Typical methods Mixed methods Quantitative Qualitative

-Researcher role Attempts objectivity while recognising limitations Independent observer Active interpreter
+Researcher role Objective but aware of limitations Independent observer Active interpreter

 Main aim Explain reality and causal mechanisms Measure and predict Understand subjective meanings